tmux-python/tmuxp/docs/cli/load.md

 ## Usage

-You can load your tmuxp file and attach the vim session via a few
+You can load your tmuxp file and attach the tmux session via a few
 shorthands:

 1. The directory with a `.tmuxp.{yaml,yml,json}` file in it